 Spiritual practices may include participating in a religious community, in a Humanist organization, or through meditation, prayer, ceremony or contemplation.
 With such a broad definition, take the time to discover more about yourself by writing in a journal, playing music, or painting as a way to let the creative juices flow and become more comfortable with yourself.
 Community involvement and volunteering are also great ways to foster spiritual growth.

 Chaplains at UBC

 Curious about a specific faith?
 Or perhaps you just want talk to someone in the religious community on campus?
 Find a chaplain at UBC.

 Healthy Minds blog

 Studies suggest that students who are spiritual or otherwise more comfortable with themselves as a whole perform better in their studies.
-For up-to-date information on how to keep a healthy mind, check out the Spirituality section at the Healthy Minds blog.
+For up-to-date information on how to keep a healthy mind, check out the Healthy Minds blog.

 Maybe you're more into clubs and talking with your peers about beliefs and spirituality, there's a page for that.
 The AMS has a listing of all student-run spiritual organizations on campus, along with dozens of others.